 Quite some answer to what is on the face of it, a very simple question!
 When you start taking into account that some pupils have more ‘natural ability’ to multi-task their hands and feet, or that some are more able to anticipate what other road users may do, or that some can visualise and forward plan easier than others, you begin to realise that actually, the question is a little silly to try to answer in any general terms.
 The fact of the matter is that all learner drivers are different, they enter into the process coming from different backgrounds of learning experiences, with differing learning preferences, having been exposed to driving practises of family members for several years, and with expectations that differ wildly.

-Tom Ingram is the owner of BIG TOM Driving School who specialise in providing 5 Day Intensive Driving Courses in Lincoln, Peterborough, Boston, Spalding, Stamford, Bourne and Grantham (0800 689 4174)
+Tom Ingram is the owner of BIG TOM Driving School who specialises in providing our 5 star all-inclusive intensive course in Lincoln, Peterborough, Boston, Spalding, Stamford, Bourne and Grantham (01928 508 833)